-WFS feature type - this field displays at least one feature from the service that you connected to.
+WFS feature type - this field allows you to define which feature, within the service, that you are connected to.
 When you select this field a dialog is displayed of the available features within this service.
-You can select one of features listed.
+You can select one of the features listed.

-You need to complete the following form fields (all the fields are mandatory):
+You change the following form fields (all the fields are mandatory):

 Name - A name is taken from service, however, you can give the style a meaningful and unique name that can be easily identified.

 Colour - This allows you to choose the colour applied to the style icon within Alloy, see Selecting Colours.

 Icon - This allows you to choose an icon from the built in library within Alloy to identify the style, see Selecting Icons.

 When you have completed all the required fields select Next.

 To complete the style select Create.
 The new style details are displayed in the right panel.